manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 This file sets up the connection with Auth0 and returns a Provider called `Auth0Provider` and a Hook.
 This Provider is similar to `ApolloProvider` and needs your Auth0 credentials, making it possible to use the `useAuth0` Hook to connect with Auth0 from any components that are nested inside.

+Before adding the `Auth0Provider` to your project you need to create a new application using the [Auth0 dashboard](https://manage.auth0.com/#/applications), where you should click on the _Create Application_ button.
+You'll be redirected to a new page where you need to set the name for your application and select that you're building a _Single Web Page Application_.
+On the new page that appears you need to go to the _Settings_ tab where you can find the values for `Domain` and `Client ID`, which are required by `Auth0Provider`.

-Before adding the `Auth0Provider` to your project, you need to store the `Domain` and `Client ID` somewhere safe, like a local environment file.
+The values for `Domain` and `Client ID` must be stored somewhere safe, like a local environment file.
 When you create an application using Create React App, you can create a `.env` file in the root folder of your project and use the constants in this file from the `process.env` variable.
 Also, you'll be needing the Auth0 details from the GraphQL server as these are needed to create a JWT that can be validated by the GraphQL server.

 > **Note:** These constants need to be prefixed with `REACT_APP_` so they can be used inside an application created with Create React App.